A Lesson to Learn: Exxon Mobil Corporation (XOM)

 Analysts’ Opinion of XOM

-Many brokerage firms have already submitted their reports for XOM stocks, with Evercore ISI repeating the rating for XOM by listing it as a “Outperform.”
-The predicted price for XOM in the upcoming period, according to Evercore ISI is $120 based on the research report published on June 07th of the current year 2022.
+Many brokerage firms have already submitted their reports for XOM stocks, with Credit Suisse repeating the rating for XOM by listing it as a “Outperform.”
+The predicted price for XOM in the upcoming period, according to Credit Suisse is $125 based on the research report published on June 21st of the current year 2022.

-RBC Capital Mkts, on the other hand, stated in their research note that they expect to see XOM reach a price target of $100, previously predicting the price at $90.
-The rating they have provided for XOM stocks is “Outperform” according to the report published on April 21st, 2022.
+Evercore ISI, on the other hand, stated in their research note that they expect to see XOM reach a price target of $120, previously predicting the price at $88.
+The rating they have provided for XOM stocks is “Outperform” according to the report published on June 07th, 2022.

-Cowen gave a rating of “Market Perform” to XOM, setting the target price at $77 in the report published on February 23rd of the current year.
+RBC Capital Mkts gave a rating of “Outperform” to XOM, setting the target price at $100 in the report published on April 21st of the current year.

 Insider Trading